BorjaEACode/Mid_Course_Project/README.md

 This project would provide information about covid-19 in worldwide and spanish scope during 2020 and 2021.

 It is composed of an api which fulfills the function of providing information to the dashboard that will allow us to kindly see it.
+Firstly, I will guide you on how installing the apps and their functionalities, although if you don't want to install them but use them, scroll down to the end of the page where you could find the links to access the apps online.

 Let's begin!